-Child protection is taken very seriously, and all staff wear lanyards containing an identity card and an information insert which summarises the referral procedure if they have a safeguarding concern.
+Child protection is taken very seriously, and all staff wear lanyards containing an identity card.
 All visitors wear a lanyard of a different colour to those worn by staff and receive an information leaflet, which provides them with relevant safeguarding information.

 During the school year, staff participate in questionnaires which provide an opportunity for them to contribute to, and shape, safeguarding arrangements and child protection policy.

-All staff are aware of their roles and responsibilities and have signed a declaration (annual affirmation form) - to confirm that they have read and understand this policy; Part 1 & Annex B of KCSIE 2024; and the Code of Conduct for Staff.
-All staff and all children (from KS2 upwards) also sign to state their adherence to the safety Acceptable Use (ICT) e-safety Policy which promotes safe social media use.
+All staff are aware of their roles and responsibilities and have signed a declaration (annual affirmation form) - to confirm that they have read and understand this policy; Part 1 & Annex A of the government guidance Keeping Children Safe in Education 2021; and the Code of Conduct for Staff.
+All staff, parents, and all children from Year 4 also sign to state their adherence to the safety Acceptable Use (ICT) e-safety Policy which promotes safe social media use.
 All new staff will have the opportunity to discuss safeguarding requirements and this policy during their induction process.
 The children also adhere to their Code of Conduct for Pupils and the Behaviour Management Policy.